Broker fee comparison tool for European investors

 Transaction costs

 Per-trade commissions vary widely.
 Trading 212 charges zero commission.
-DEGIRO offers a "core selection" of free ETFs with low fees elsewhere.
+DEGIRO offers a core selection of free ETFs with low fees elsewhere.
 Nordnet and Avanza have higher minimums on Nordic exchanges.
 Interactive Brokers charges very small per-share commissions.
-For a typical passive investor making ~12 trades a year, annual transaction costs range from €0 to €200.
+For a passive investor making around 12 trades a year, annual transaction costs can range from near-zero to roughly €200.

 Frequently asked questions